shaily29-eng/Robotics/Blender Webots Connector/readme.md

 ## Blender Webots Connector

-#### The Blender Webots Connector is a powerful tool that enables users to export their Blender projects to Webots.
+#### The Blender Webots Connector enables users to export their Blender projects to Webots.
 This add-on provides a seamless connection between the two platforms, allowing for easy and efficient project transfers.

 #### One of the key features of the Blender Webots Connector is the ability to define conversion rules in a JSON file.
 This feature provides users with greater flexibility and control over the export process.
 Additionally, the add-on supports collision export, either generated from the AABB boxes or manually defined, as well as joint export with custom parameters including axis, limits, and more.